The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Part 6.
 Infestations

-• Woodworm in the Wood Stock: Identification, Treatment, and Prevention
+• Woodworm Infestations in the Wood Stock: Identification, Treatment, and Prevention

 Viola Ziessow